Boosting NAD+ levels with supplementation has the potential to protect against and mitigate metabolic diseases.(VectorMine | iStock)

 Developing metabolic disorders relates to lifestyle choices and diet.
 For instance, excessive energy intake and sedentary lifestyle precipitate obesity, and metabolic disorders often follow.

-A review article from 2016 from scientists in Japan presents how in mammalian cells, molecular pathways sensing disturbances in energy levels have self-correcting mechanisms where they increase or decrease energy levels based on biological demand.
+A review article from scientists in Japan presents how in mammalian cells, molecular pathways sensing disturbances in energy levels have self-correcting mechanisms where they increase or decrease energy levels based on biological demand.
 Disturbances in these molecular pathways result in metabolic disorders such as insulin resistance and fatty liver.
 Nicotinamide adenine dinucleotide (NAD+) acts as an energy-sensing molecule involved in these molecular pathways sensing disturbances in energy levels.
 This molecule plays essential roles in processes such as metabolism, aging, cell death, DNA repair, and gene expression.

 Previous studies indicate NAD+ levels decline as we age and with abnormal nutrition intake, such as occurs in obesity.
 Decreased NAD+ levels reduce activities of NAD+-dependent enzymes involved in metabolism, along with inactivating cellular pathways of DNA repair, cellular stress responses, and metabolism regulation.